mikelduke/mikelduke.github.io/_posts/2017-11-03-converting-to-jekyll-from-wp.md

 info I needed to export my old site.

 # Export
-I initially followed the [Jekyll guide](http://import.jekyllrb.com/docs/wordpress/) where you run the ruby jekyll-importer with your database info.
+I followed the [Jekyll guide](http://import.jekyllrb.com/docs/wordpress/) where you run the ruby jekyll-importer with your database info.
 You might need to update ruby and install the jekyll-import gem and some other dependencies, and may need sudo for some environments.
 ```